 I am a registered with the RGT (Registry of Guitar Tutors) which allows me to offer you graded examinations up to Grade 8 in electric and acoustic guitar as well as Popular Music Theory.

 My passion first started at 9 years old when I decided I wanted to play the electric guitar.
-Just like most people who are serious about learning an instrument, I chose to take the grade examinations and went on to achieve straight distinctions in every grade I've taken in the electric and acoustic guitar.
+I chose to take the grade examinations and went on to achieve straight distinctions in every grade I've taken in the electric and acoustic guitar.
 Meanwhile I also took music GCSE and A level where I developed an appreciation for a more theoretical take on music, so alongside these I also went on to take Popular Music Theory and achieved another set of distinctions.